-- Embrace the annual National Anti Bullying Week by including anti bullying work in the curriculum, encouraging initiatives such as "Blue Day Mufti" or anti bullying bands to be worn, poster or poetry competitions to be organised. - An anti bullying, pupil led, assembly to be held at least once each term. - Use of SEAL materials throughout the year - Use of Learning Mentor, ELSAs and nurture groups to empower children against bullying, building self esteem and confidence. - Encourage telling amongst the children, have a "worry box" available for children to air concerns that they may have difficulty divulging in other ways. - Children to identify an adult to whom they feel they could confide in if they had concerns for their safety. - "Calm" areas in the playground to be provided where boisterous play can be avoided. - School Council to annually consider the wording of the definition of bullying and format of the Alleged Bullying Incident Form.
+- Embrace the annual National Anti Bullying Week by including anti bullying work in the curriculum, encouraging initiatives such as "Blue Day Mufti" or anti bullying bands to be worn, poster or poetry competitions to be organised.. - Use of PSHE materials throughout the year - Use of ELSAs and nurture groups to empower children against bullying, building self esteem and confidence. - Encourage telling amongst the children, have a "worry box" available for children to air concerns that they may have difficulty divulging in other ways. - Children to identify an adult to whom they feel they could confide in if they had concerns for their safety. - "Calm" areas in the playground to be provided where boisterous play can be avoided. - School Council to annually consider the wording of the definition of bullying and format of the Alleged Bullying Incident Form.
 The definition and form to then be shared with and explained to all of the children. - Continual emphasis on the Mission Statement being central to the life of the school.